fxcircus/frontegg-react-demo/README.md

 ## How to run

 ### Frontegg account setup
-Signup for a Frontegg account
+Signup for a Frontegg account on one of our public regions:
 - EU ➜ https://portal.frontegg.com
 - US ➜ https://portal.us.frontegg.com
 - CA ➜ https://portal.ca.frontegg.com